lostping/Flow.Launcher.Plugin.Kitty/README.md

 ### Installation 🔌

 1. <kbd>Alt</kbd>+ <kbd>Space</kbd> - Open flow launcher search box
-2. Type <kbd>pm install kitty</kbd> + press <kbd>ENTER</kbd> to install plugin
+2. Type <kbd>pm install KiTTY</kbd> + press <kbd>ENTER</kbd> to install plugin

 ### Configuration ⚙
-Press the *download* button in kitty plugin settings to get the portable version or the *choose* button to pick your custom Kitty executable
+Press the *download* button in KiTTY plugin settings to get the portable version or the *choose* button to pick your custom KiTTY executable.
+If you use the download option with the portable KiTTY executable, it will be removed (with all settings) when uninstalling the plugin.

+:warning: You must disable the KiTTY portable option if you want to use KiTTY or PuTTY non portable mode (from the Windows registry) !!!

 <p align="right">(<a href="#top">back to top</a>)</p>